 Step 1.
 Design the central surveillance hub before snaking security camera cabling.
 The place where you place your NVR/DVR — the central surveillance hub —in your house determines the route of wiring.
 Placing your NVR/DVR smartly in your house can help you get rid of messy wiring disaster.

 The place should be easy to access so that you can hardwire your security camera comfortably from anywhere in your house.
-Attics and your Internet router are ideal places to place your NVR/DVR.
+Attics and your Internet router are ideal places for NVR/DVR.

 Note: You can get helpful tips here to place your security cameras (systems).